 The thing that’s been getting to me lately is the negativity I see my friends posting about, especially when it comes to money.
-These people seem to think it’s everyone else’s fault that they’re broke.
+They seem to think it’s everyone else’s fault that they’re broke.

-Well, here’s my response to that as a millennial myself:
+Well, here’s my response as someone who’s already overcome broke:

 Get off your a$$ and get to work if you really want to change your financial situation.

 Ok, that may sound harsh, but I’ve been there myself.
 What changed my situation was hard work and determination.

 It also takes you recognizing why you’re broke in the first place.

 More than likely, you’re broke because you don’t have a budget, don’t stick to your budget, or choose to use your money unwisely.

 I get it!
 I used to do the same things.

 Of course, there are times when things could be beyond your control and these things can contribute to why you’re broke.